musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 - **[Azure Kubernetes](https://learn.microsoft.com/en-us/azure/aks/what-is-aks)**
 - Infrastructure as code using **[Terraform](https://www.terraform.io/)**

-For more details, tutorials, and additional learning resources, click on the links above for each of the mentioned tools and technologies.
+For additional learning resources, click on the links above for each of the mentioned tools and technologies.

 ### Why AI Projects fail
 Many organizations struggle to move beyond the proof-of-concept stage due to challenges in developing, deploying, and maintaining AI solutions at scale.
 Despite heavy investment, many of these projects fail to deliver value due to a variety of reasons such as: